riyuebao/nDSPA/README.md

 4.  once  `app.R`  is open in  `Rstudio`, click  `Run App`  button on the top right corner

 5.  bravo! you are there

+- To start using command line functions:

+1.  download the software from  `github`  repository:  `git clone git@github.com:riyuebao/nDSPA.git`

+2.  navigate into the  `nDSPA`  directory on your computer

+3. source `global.R`

 > nDSPA is under rapid development.
 Options might change between versions!